Skssssee/Mm2/README.md

-# 🎵 MusicApp - Web-Based Telegram Music Bot
+# 🎵 TIDAL TUNES - Web-Based Telegram Music Bot

 WaveTune is a **feature-rich Telegram music bot** that combines the best features of existing music bots, bringing a **modern web-based GUI** experience to music streaming within Telegram.
 Built with **TypeScript**, it offers efficiency, scalability, and seamless integration with **Telegram Mini Apps**.